conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 First, you can see the **name and version** of the Conan package defined:

 * ``name``: a string, with a minimum of 2 and a maximum of 100 **lowercase** characters that defines the package name.
-It should start with alphanumeric or underscore and can contain alphanumeric, underscore, +, ., - characters.
+It should start with an alphanumeric character or underscore and can contain alphanumeric, underscore, +, ., - characters.
 * ``version``: It is a string, and can take any value, matching the same constraints as the ``name`` attribute.
 In case the version follows semantic versioning in the form ``X.Y.Z-pre1+build2``, that value might be used for requiring this package through version ranges instead of exact versions.

-Then you can see, some attributes defining **metadata**.
+Then you can see some attributes defining **metadata**.
 These are optional but recommended and define things like a short ``description`` for the package, the ``author`` of the packaged library, the ``license``, the ``url`` for the package repository, and the ``topics`` that the package is related to.